MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-image.md

 1. [Save and publish](save-publish-app.md) the app.

 ## Image requirements

-- The image you upload should be with the file extension of .jpg or .png.
+- The image you want to upload must have the file extension of .jpg or .png.
 If you have a design image with another file extension, save the image file with .jpg or .png file extension in order to use it with this feature.
-- Image size should be less than 4MB
+- Image size must be less than 4 MB.
-- If you're using screenshots or digital sketches, please try to alter background to light, pure-color if white is not avaiable.
+- If you're using screenshots or digital sketches, alter the background to light, pure-color if white is not available.
 - If you're taking a picture, use higher contrast or make it brighter.
 Make sure the part you want to tag is clear and bright.
-- If you're using hand-drawn images, try to use **white** sketch pad with no lines on it.
+- If you're using hand-drawn images, try to use **white** sketch pad without any lines on it.

 ## Limitations